datacarpentry/astronomy-python/_episodes/04-select.md

 - "Transform proper motions from one frame to another."
 - "Compute the convex hull of a set of points."
 - "Write an ADQL query that selects based on proper motion."
-- "Save data in CSV format."

 keypoints:
 - "When possible, 'move the computation to the data'; that is, do as much of the work as possible on the database server before downloading the data."
-- "For most applications, saving data in FITS or HDF5 is better than CSV.
-FITS and HDF5 are binary formats, so the files are usually smaller, and they store metadata, so you don't lose anything when you read the file back."
-- "On the other hand, CSV is a 'least common denominator' format; that is, it can be read by practically any application that works with data."
 ---

 {% include links.md %}

-# 4. Transformation and Selection

-In the previous lesson, we identified stars with the proper motion we expect for GD-1.
+In the previous episode, we identified stars with the proper motion we expect for GD-1.

-Now we'll do the same selection in an ADQL query, which will make it possible to work with a larger region of the sky and still download less data.
+Now we will do the same selection in an ADQL query, which will make it possible to work with a larger region of the sky and still download less data.

 > ## Outline
 >
-> 1. Using data from the previous lesson, we'll identify the values of
+> 1. Using data from the previous episode, we will identify the values of
 > proper motion for stars likely to be in GD-1.
 >
-> 2. Then we'll compose an ADQL query that selects stars based on proper
+> 2. Then we will compose an ADQL query that selects stars based on proper
 > motion, so we can download only the data we need.
 >
 > That will make it possible to search a bigger region of the sky in a
 > single query.
-> We'll also see how to write the results to a CSV file.
 {: .checklist}

 ## Starting from this episode

-In the previous episode, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars and saved the data in a FITS file.
+Previously, we ran a query on the Gaia server, downloaded data for roughly 140,000 stars, and saved the data in a FITS file.
 We then selected just the stars with the same proper motion as GD-1 and saved the results to an HDF5 file.
 We will use that data for this episode.